Holiday rentals in Rye

 Gorgeous, spacious, south-facing flat with stunning sea views, original features, and high ceilings.
 The sunrises/sets and moon reflections are breathtaking!
 In between St Leonards on Sea and Hastings, and 30 seconds to the beach!
 The bedroom has a king size bed and the living room a double sofabed.
 Bedding is cotton/linen washed with non toxic products.
 Flat is on the 3rd floor but not that many stairs and as such, sea views far from the madding crowd!
 There is free parking nearby

 Hucksteps is a medieval, 3 bedroom/2 bathroom house centrally located in the Citadel of Rye.
 Facing St Mary’s Church, the house is surrounded by cobbled streets, period architecture, literary associations, stunning coastline, and vibrant culture.
 Camber's sandy beaches and dunes are an easy walk/cycle/drive away.
-A High Street full of independent shops, restaurants, inns, art galleries, Kino cinema, Rye Spa Retreat, tea rooms is round the cobbly corner.
+A High Street full of independent shops, restaurants, inns, art galleries, Kino cinema, Rye Spa Retreat, tea rooms are round the cobbly corner.

 Old Smock Windmill in rural Kent